rajendra627/k8s-bootcamp/on-premise/README.md

 # Deploying Kubernetes On-premise

-Although cloud in most cases is the way to go, there will be situations that Kubernetes must be deployed on-premise.
-There are many options to deploy Kubernetes on-premises.
+Although cloud in most cases is the way to go, there will be situations that Kubernetes must be deployed on-premise, and there are MANY options to deploy Kubernetes on-premises.
 Here we list some different options as well as links to resources.

 **Note, this is not a definitive list!
 I only list distributions I have experience with.**